shanebo/icalevent/README.md

 # iCalEvent

-Create an iCalEvent instance by setting limited properties and get an ics formatted string.
+Create an iCalEvent instance by setting limited properties and event.toFile() to get an ics formatted string back.

 ## Examples